-Observation about Recent Changes in the Age Distribution of Idaho's Population:
+Observation about Recent Changes in the Age Distribution of Utah's Population:

-From 2000-2006, the changes in the age distribution of Idaho's population generally reflected national trends.
-That is, in Idaho, there was a decrease in the percentage of the population under the age of 25 and between 35-44, and an increase in the 45-64 age group.
-In comparison to national statistics, Idaho was behind the curve with regard to the increase in the percentage of people aged 75 and older.
+From 2000-2006, the changes in the age distribution of Utah's population aged 35 and older reflected national trends.
+That is, in Utah, there was a decrease in the percentage of the population between the ages of 35-44 and an increase in the 45-64 age groups.
+In addition, the Utah population 75 and older aged at the same rate as the nation as a whole.